elixirschool/elixirschool/_posts/2019-05-24-live-view-with-channels.md

 1. User visits `/chats/:id`
 2. Controller mounts the live view and renders the static template
-3. Client connects to the Live View socket and joins the channel on this same socket
+3. Client connects to the Live View socket and joins a custom channel on this same socket

 Later...